 Polymaker introduces two new flexible filaments to the PolyFlex™ family offering faster printing and more flexibility.
 With the surge of 3D printed personal protective equipment (PPE) last year, flexibles proved themselves as a vital tool in the additive repertoire.
 3D printing as a production tool demonstrated its potential by manufacturing locally when existing supply chains were constrained.
 Flexible filaments were a key player in this space and the 3D printed flexible face mask extender was invented to help medical stuff relieve strain on their ears.
 However, the printability and printing speed for flexibles remains limited, a factor which is determined by the melt index of the filament.
 Polymaker has developed these two new materials in partnership with Covestro to help boost the productivity of flexibles in the additive workflow.

 PolyFlex™ TPU95-HF, is a High Flow (HF) TPU created from Covestro’s Addigy®️ family.
 The flow rate of flexible materials has always lagged far behind rigid materials which has been the limiting factor effecting the printing speed.
-TPU95-HF has a melt index of 9.3 (g/10min at 185°C) which puts it right in the PLA printing range.
+TPU95-HF has a melt index of 9.3 (g/10min at 185°C) which is even higher than regular PLA.
 This allows for double the printing speed compared to other flexible filaments.
 TPU95-HF is designed specifically for high speed printing, combined with excellent UV resistance, PolyFlex™ TPU95-HF unlocks new applications for flexible materials in manufacturing.

-The increased melt index allows the material to have a low viscosity at low temperatures, therefore a higher pressure can be achieved in the hot end resulting in faster printing speeds.
+The increased melt index allows the material to print faster.
 Contrarily to other TPUs on the market, TPU95-HF does not require a high temperature for high speed printing which results in better cooling, improved surface quality, steeper overhangs and finer details.
 PolyFlex™ TPU95-HF is available in black and white.

 Ultraviolet (UV) light is a damaging factor for plastics and long exposure changes the properties of the material often leading to brittle, weak, and discolored parts.
 All plastics which operate outdoors are therefore at risk which is usually mitigated by post processing parts with a protective coating.
 The color difference of PolyFlex™ TPU95-HF is imperceptible after being exposed to fluorescent UV after 72 hours under ISO 4892-2 weathering test standard.